2024–25 Taça de Portugal

 The 2024–25 Taça de Portugal (also known as Taça de Portugal Generali Tranquilidade for sponsorship reasons) was the 85th edition of the Taça de Portugal, the premier knockout competition in Portuguese football.
 The winners qualified for the 2025–26 UEFA Europa League league stage should they have not qualified via the league.

 A total of 147 teams entered the cup.
 All teams from the top four tiers of the Portuguese football league system competed in this edition – excluding reserve or B teams, which were not eligible – together with representatives of the fifth-tier District leagues and cups.
-The competition began on 7 September 2024 with the first-round matches involving teams from the third, fourth and fifth tiers, and will concluded on 25 May 2025 with the final at the Estádio Nacional in Oeiras.
+The competition began on 7 September 2024 with the first-round matches involving teams from the third, fourth and fifth tiers, and concluded on 25 May 2025 with the final at the Estádio Nacional in Oeiras.

 Primeira Liga side Porto were the three-time defending champions, however they were eliminated in the fourth round as they lost to Moreirense 2–1.
-Sporting CP secured their 18th cup by defeating Benfica 3-1 in extra time, on the 25th May 2025.
+Sporting CP secured their 18th cup by defeating Benfica 3–1 in extra time, on the 25th May 2025.